 Philip Taylor (the P.T. in P.T.
 Money) started and is the proprietor of P.T.
 Money.
 Philip is passionate about helping people gain financial freedom.
 In addition to traditional articles, P.T. has a podcast called Masters of Money.
 Visitors can subscribe on iTunes, Stitcher, Overcast, and Google Play.

 P.T.
 Money covers savings and investing as the two primary topics.
 Subtopics include auto savings apps, best budgeting apps, and savings and accounts.
 The investing category offers reviews of robo advisors and stockbrokers.
-The +More link provides links to offers for life insurance, free credit score, mortgages, student loan refi, and a new addition that includes retirement calculators.
+The +More link provides links to life insurance offers, free credit score, mortgages, student loan refi, and a new addition that includes retirement calculators.

 P.T.'s also known for founding FinCon, a conference for anyone involved in the personal finance space.
 FinCon is held annually at a variety of locations.
 Last year it was Orlando, FL.
 I attended for the first time.
 It was a fantastic event with over 2,000 participants from the finance community, including bloggers, media, podcasters, authors, and even academia.
 If you're involved in personal finance, I highly recommend this event.
 The 2019 event was in Washington, DC, not far from my Northern Virginia home.